Table of Contents

 In end-to-end testing, testers simulate real user scenarios by testing the entire application flow, including all software stack layers, like the UI, application logic, data storage, and network connectivity.
 The goal is to identify potential issues or defects arising from the interactions between these components.

-Current software systems are intricately integrated with many subsystems.
+Current enterprise software systems are intricately integrated with many subsystems.
 When one fails, so does the entire software system.
 End-to-end testing can help you avoid this significant risk.

 E2E testing appeals to a multi-disciplinary group: